-At Koala® Center for Sleep and TMJ Disorders we provide a variety of treatment options for TMJ.
+At Koala® Center For Sleep & TMJ Disorders we provide a variety of treatment options for TMJ.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Columbia, MO, Kansas City, MO, El Paso, TX, and Wausau, WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, Wausau WI.

 The temporomandibular joint often abbreviated as TMJ, refers to the two joints that connect the jaw (mandible) to the skull.
 These joints are incredibly powerful and have a crushing force of over 200 pounds per square inch (PSI).
 This makes it one of the strongest joints in the human body and is evident every time we bite into hard food with ease.
 Because of the joint’s complexity, it can be subjected to wear and tear as well as injury, which can cause pain, crepitus (grating or clicking sounds), and a limited range of motion.